marz1877/LRCv2/README.md

 # LRCv2
 Open for contribution.
 ID3 standardized SYNCEDLYRICS but not .lrc.make it standard.

-1. Will need a WYSIWYG editor if using every feature.
+1. Will need a WYSIWYG editor specially if using every feature.
-2. File Extension - .lrc, .music, or add it to metadata.
+2. File Extension - .lrc or in metadata.
 3. Purpose - lyrics, kareoke with time and pitch, Chords, meaning, translation.

 ### Automation